Tyler Stephenson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in MLB.
+- The eight strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.15).

-- Brewers pitchers combine to give up 76 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- The Brewers rank 25th in baseball in home runs given up (77 total, 1.3 per game).

-- Rea (2-3) gets the starting nod for the Brewers in his ninth start of the season.
-He's put together a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.
+- Houser gets the start for the Brewers, his sixth of the season.
+He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.

-- His last time out came on Sunday against the San Francisco Giants, when the righty tossed six innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out on Tuesday against the Toronto Blue Jays, the righty went 4 1/3 innings, allowing six earned runs while surrendering 11 hits.

-- The 32-year-old has amassed a 4.89 ERA and 7.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .234 to his opponents.
+- In five games this season, the 30-year-old has a 4.07 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .314 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.